JakeHukari/Sp3arParvus/README.md

 ## Overview

-Sp3arParvus is a lua client designed to enhance your in-game senses with universal player tracking, bullet prediction, and various utility tools.
+Sp3arParvus is a lua client designed to enhance your in-game senses with universal player tracking, aim assistance, and various utility tools.
 Sp3arParvus provides an easy to use interface with minimal performance impact.

 ### UI Demo